 Finally, there’s the matter of offering a robust website.
 You can do this by maximizing its compatibility with current and future user tools.

 Think about it.
 All these guidelines do is generalize the conditions necessary for there to be a satisfactory level of accessibility.
 However, in truth, no health condition is the same for any two people.
-Moreover, associated with each website is a unique set of accessibility goals-related needs—and achievement of these goals may require a skirting of the “rules.”
+Moreover, associated with each website is a unique set of accessibility goals-related needs.
+Consequently, the achievement of these goals may require a skirting of the “rules.”

 The WCAG supports this advice directly: